Cod-e-Codes/test-repo/README.md

 ## Testing

-marchat includes a test suite covering core functionality, cryptographic operations, and the plugin system.
+marchat includes a foundational test suite covering core functionality, cryptographic operations, and the plugin system.
+The test suite provides good coverage for smaller utility packages but limited coverage for the main application components.

 ### Running Tests